To appreciate the ambitions and the limits of Facebook’s giant fact-checking system, consider a video that went viral last year.

 “Zuckerberg admitted there ‘clearly was bias’ in the @LiveAction @LilaGraceRose censorship,” Senator Hawley tweeted after the meeting.
 “Said bias is ‘an issue we’ve struggled with for a long time.'”
 (Facebook fact-checked Hawley’s account: The spokesperson says the CEO only “said it appeared there might be bias” in the handling of the fact-checks.)

 But there was no bias, according to the investigation conducted by the International Fact Checking Network (IFCN), the nonpartisan group that certifies Facebook’s fact-checkers.
-Two of the doctors should have disclosed affiliations with pro-choice advocacy groups, the IFCN said, but after reviewing the fact-check and 10 previous fact-checks, it found Health Feedback’s assessment to be accurate, unbiased, and based on sound science.
+Two of the doctors should have disclosed their affiliations, the IFCN said, but after reviewing the fact-check and 10 previous fact-checks, it found Health Feedback’s assessment to be accurate, unbiased, and based on sound science.

 Two of the fact checkers, Daniel Grossman and Robyn Schickler, defended their evaluation in a Washington Post op-ed, calling it a matter of life-or-death medicine, not opinion.
 “Everyone is entitled to his or her views of abortion,” they wrote.
 “But promulgating misinformation about when abortion is medically necessary is dangerous.”